-RPS Luncheon February 10, 2021– Jim Kennard – Shipwrecks of Lake Ontario – A Journey of Discovery.
+RPS Presentation, September 8, 2021– Jim Kennard – Shipwrecks of Lake Ontario – A Journey of Discovery.

 Jim Kennard has been diving and exploring the lakes of the northeast since 1970.
 He’s found more than 200 shipwrecks in the Great Lakes, Lake Champlain, New York Finger Lakes and in the Mississippi and Ohio Rivers.
 Utilizing his background as an electrical engineer, he built a side scan sonar system that located many of these shipwrecks.
 Significant discoveries include the two oldest shipwrecks discovered in the Great Lakes, the 1780 British warship HMS Ontario and the sloop Washington lost in 1803.
 In 1983 he found a unique horse powered ferryboat in Lake Champlain.
 All of these discoveries received worldwide attention in the news media.
 Discoveries made by Jim and his shipwreck teams have appeared in a number of publications including National Geographic, Sea Technology, Inland Seas, Wreck Diving, Skin Diver, and several Rochester, NY publications.
 He’s appeared on Discovery Channel, CBC, BBC, and FOX News.